 Atmospheric dispersion and impact modeling systems: How are they perceived as support tools for nuclear crises management?

-ADIAM cartographic results have the potential to reinforce the construction of a share understanding between experts and decision makers of the radiological situation leading to a more efficient management of emergency and crisis situations.
+ADIAM cartographic results have the potential to reinforce the construction of a share understanding between experts and decision makers of the radiological situation leading to a more efficient management of and situations.

 The main pillars the interview revolved around were: (i) communication and information: understanding the main flow of communication between the different actors and the information they to fulfill their missions and wherethey look for them; (ii) understanding interviewees’ experience about the use of ADIAM systems and expertise.